lucasjwilber/lab-06-back-end/README.md

 Number and name of feature: Errors

-Estimate of time needed to complete: 1 hour
+Estimate of time needed to complete: 20 minutes

 Start time: 11:20

-Finish time:
+Finish time: 11:40

-Actual time needed to complete:
+Actual time needed to complete: 20 minutes